Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 2. Let's say we send $C \equiv (2*M)^e \mod N$.
     + if the server returns 0 it means $M<N/4$ otherwise $M>N/4$

-Now consider we send a message like
+Now consider we send a message like:
 <center>
 $C_i \equiv (2^i*M)^e \mod N$
 </center>

-1. if the answer is `0` it means
+1. if the answer is `0`, it means
     + $M < N/{2^{i+1}}$ and we should lower the upper to ${L+H}/2$
-2. if the answer is `1` it means
+2. if the answer is `1`, it means
     + $M > N/{2^{i+1}} < $ and we should rise the lower bound to ${L+H}/2$

-This also looks like a binary search to limit the boundaries until we reach the exact value for M
+This also looks like a binary search to limit the boundaries until we reach the exact value for M.

 <center>
 $H-L < 1$
 </center>

-Similar to previous attack, the code to illustrate this attack is the same as previous one with a slight difference, the index of `i` should be started from 0 instead of 1 because there is already a 2 coefficient at the server.
+The code to illustrate this attack is similar to the previous one, with a slight difference: the index of `i` should start from 0 instead of 1 because the server already has `2` coefficients.

 ```py
 e = 65537